Crimes for Burglary

 Keep in mind that the standard jury instructions provide that the enclosure need not be continuous as it may have an ungated opening for entering and exiting.
 For purposes of this crime, a “dwelling” includes an attached garage.
 See Dubose v.
 State, 210 So.
 3d 641 (Fla.
 2017).

-A “structure” is any building that has a roof and floor and includes the buildings attached to it such as a garage.
-A “conveyance” most commonly refers to a car, truck, or another motor vehicle, but it can also include an airplane, vessel, or boat (anything used to transport people from one location to another).
+A “structure” is any building with a roof and floor, including the buildings attached to it, such as a garage.
+A “conveyance” refers to a motor vehicle, airplane, vessel, boat or anything used primarily to transport people from one location to another.

 Standard Jury Instructions for Burglary Charges